-Sales, general and administrative expenses increased \$ 11.7 million, or 54%, from \$21.6 million in fiscal 2015 to \$33.3 million in fiscal 2016.
-As a percentage of revenues, sales, general and administrative expenses increased to 5% in fiscal 2016, compared to 4% in fiscal 2015.
-The increase in sales, general and administrative expenses in absolute dollars and as a percentage of revenues was due to higher consulting fees incurred to support the finance team and to assist with material weakness remediation, higher legal costs, and an increase in headcount in the business development organization.
-During fiscal 2017, we expect our sales, general and administrative expenses to stabilize as we anticipate lower consulting related fees.
-However, as the business grows, additional costs will be necessary to support this business, to register and defend trademarks and patents and to support our business and operations.
+Sales, general and administrative expenses increased \$ 3.6 million, or 11%, from \$33.3 million in fiscal 2016 to \$36.9 million in fiscal 2017.
+As a percentage of revenues, sales, general and administrative expenses decreased to 4% in fiscal 2017, compared to 5% in fiscal 2016.
+The increase in sales, general and administrative expenses in absolute dollars was primarily due to an increase in headcount in the administrative function and business development organization, and the overall increases in business development initiatives, partially offset by lower cost for interim management and advisory services to remediate internal control weaknesses.
+As a percentage of revenue, sales, general and administrative expenses decreased primarily due to our overall increase in revenue.